 Raloxifene can also be used to help prevent breast cancer in women who have a high risk for breast cancer.

 Bone.
-Studies show that raloxifene increases bone mineral density in the bones of the spine and neck.
+Studies show that raloxifene increases bone density in the bones of the spine and neck.
 This lowers the risk for broken spinal bones.1 Although raloxifene works much like estrogen, it may not be as effective on bone.

 Breast cancer.
 Among high-risk women, raloxifene lowers the risk of breast cancer about as much as tamoxifen does.2